Product and coproduct in string topology: Equivalence of the new and old definitions

 For a small $\alpha>0$, let

 where $\Lambda^{<\alpha}$ is the space of loops of energy smaller than $ \alpha^2$.
 Let $V_\alpha^{(0,1)}=V_\alpha\cap \big(\Lambda\times (0,1)\big)$ .
-A tubular neighborhood of $F_{(0,1)}$ inside $\Lambda\times (0,1)$ together with excision allows to define maps
+A tubular neighborhood of $\F_{(0,1)}$ inside $\Lambda\times (0,1)$ together with excision allows to define maps

-where the horizontal map is defined by capping with the Thom class and retracting (or equivalently applying the Thom collapse map followed by the Thom isomorphism), as we have done above.
+where the horizontal map is defined by capping with the Thom class and retracting (or equivalently applying the Thom collapse map followed by the Thom isomorphism, see the proof of Proposition~\ref{prop:CSequiv}).
 Then it is argued in \cite{GorHin} that taking a limit for $\alpha\to 0$ gives a well-defined map

 which finishes the definition of the coproduct.